From gender issues to gender statistics on reconciliation of work and family life: illustrative examples

 - + Sources of data

-Time use surveys provide data on time-use allocation for all activities, including for paid and unpaid work, along with contextual information necessary to distinguish between paid and various types of unpaid activities, and background information at individual and household levels.
-These data are input for (a) identification of time-use patterns; (b) measuring and valuing unpaid domestic and volunteer work; (c) improving estimates of standard labour-force statistics, including time spent on informal sector activities and unpaid productive activities (United Nations, 2005).
+- Time-use surveys provide data on time-use allocation for all activities, including paid and unpaid work, along with the contextual information necessary to distinguishing between paid and various types of unpaid activities and background information at the individual and household levels.
+These data are input for (a) identifying time-use patterns; (b) measuring and valuing unpaid domestic and volunteer work; and (c) improving estimates of standard labour-force statistics, including time spent on informal sector activities and unpaid productive activities (United Nations, 2005).

-Modules on time use may be attached to labour force surveys, living conditions surveys or other multi-purpose household surveys.
-Most often these modules involve a set of questions targeted to some activities of concern, for example, time allocated to a specific list of unpaid work activities (such as water collection); or time allocated to a specific list of unpaid domestic work (such as caring for ill persons; cooking and preparing meals; doing small house repairs).
+Modules on time-use may be attached to labour force surveys, living conditions surveys or other multipurpose household surveys.
+Most often, these modules involve a set of questions targeted to certain activities of concern, for example, time allocated to a specific list of unpaid work activities (such as water collection) or time allocated to a specific list of unpaid domestic chores (such as caring for ill persons, cooking and preparing meals and carrying out small house repairs).

-Labour force surveys or multi-purpose surveys are an important source of statistics on work-family balance because they collect at the same time information related to the type of job a person has with information related to that person’s family and household.
-In terms of job, in addition to employment and status in employment, important information refer to number of hours worked, schedule of work and place of work.
-Individual and household-related characteristics of interest are: marital status, employment status of the partner, presence in the household of pre-school children or other dependants in need for care, availability of childcare services.
+Labour force surveys or multipurpose surveys are an important source of statistics on work-family balance because they collect, at the same time, information related to a person’s job and information related to that person’s family and household.
+In terms of the person’s job, in addition to employment and status in employment, important information refers to the number of hours worked, the schedule of work and the place of work.
+Individual and household characteristics of interest include marital status, employment status of the partner, presence in the household of preschool children or other dependants in need of care and availability of childcare services.

 - + Conceptual and measurement issues

-Time use statistics should allow for measurement of unpaid housework for women and for men.
-In that regard, there should be a distinction between (a) work activities that are within the general production boundary of the System of National Accounts (SNA) but beyond the operational production boundary of the SNA, and therefore not counted within the labour force – such as cleaning, maintaining and repairing, preparing food, care for children and for older people; (b) work activities within the operational productive boundary of SNA but not remunerated – such as the production of goods for own final use, including growing or gathering field crops, or fetching water and firewood; (c) work activities within the boundary of SNA and paid – such as formal employment in producing goods and services that are supplied to other units.
-The separation between these types of activities is possible only when additional contextual information is collected in the time use surveys.
-This information refers to whether the activities were paid or not paid and for whom the work was performed (United Nations, 2005).
+- Time-use statistics should allow for the measurement of unpaid housework for women and for men.
+In that regard, there should be a distinction between (a) work activities that are within the general production boundary of the System of National Accounts but beyond its operational production boundary and therefore not counted within the labour force, such as cleaning, maintaining and repairing, preparing food and caring for children and older people; (b) work activities that are within the operational production boundary of the SNA but not remunerated, such as producing goods for own final use, including growing or gathering field crops, or fetching water and firewood; and (c) work activities that are within the operational production boundary of the SNA and remunerated, such as formal employment in producing goods and services that are supplied to other units.
+The separation between these types of activity is possible only when additional contextual information is collected through time-use surveys.
+This information refers to whether the activities were paid or unpaid and for whom the work was performed (United Nations, 2005).

-Specific types of activities, often related to unpaid work and often performed by women, can be identified only when simultaneous activities are all recorded.
-When estimates of time-use are based only on primary activities, many activities such as caring for children, ill, or older persons for example, are clearly underestimated.
+Specific types of activity, often related to unpaid work and often performed by women, can be identified only when all simultaneous activities are recorded.
+When estimates of time use are based only on primary activities, many activities, such as caring for children or ill or older persons, are clearly underestimated.
 These “missing” activities would typically be reported as secondary or simultaneous activities.